fairvault/user-documentation/docs/guides/getting-started.md

 layout: default
 nav_order: 1
 parent: Guide
+permalink: /getting-started/
 ---

 # Access

 FAIRVault is an instance of Harvard Dataverse.
 It is presently in pilot status, and hosted at [https://fairvault.dev.ugent.be](https://fairvault.dev.ugent.be).
-For more information about the usage and its scope, please go to the [about page](https://fairvault.github.io/user-documentation/about/).
+For more information about the usage and its scope, please go to the [about page](/home/).

 ![Front page](images/front_page_1.png)